maxFullmer/MARIMBA/README.md

 - Next the DAQ sampling script saves data locally

-- Finally the Transmit.sh script
+- Finally the Transmit.sh script is executed upon completion of the DAQ sampling

 **DAQ_Sampler**